 Interviewer: That’s wonderful, that’s exciting.
 You just talked a lot about her thought processes in terms of what it means to transition.
 Can you talk about what are her independent skills and what are things that she maybe still needs some more support with?

-Interviewee: Independently, I think she’s worked a lot on self care, like, can you remember to take a shower more than once a week, can you do your laundry, can you get yourself a snack and make a meal when you need to.
+Interviewee: Independently, I think she’s worked a lot on self-care, like, can you remember to take a shower more than once a week, can you do your laundry, can you get yourself a snack and make a meal when you need to.
 Some of those things in the past have been extremely low, not always because of sensory issues, sometimes it’s just been depression and other things.
 But I think she is starting to gain a sense that oh, I can do basic chores, I can make a snack, I can do my laundry, I can take a shower when I need to, I can comb my hair in the morning, those kind of things.
 So I feel like those things are, again, it’s not like your typical 17-year-old, a little lower on the scale, but it’s growing, so that’s good.
 I feel like intellectually she’s very bright and she’s smart.
 She can read all kinds of things, she’s very interested in lots of different things.
 And so in that sense of her awareness of the world and taking in information and knowledge and stuff, I feel like her abilities are great there.
 I know she has some learning disabilities that she struggles with that makes certain kinds of things more challenging and difficult.
 One of the things that we’re focusing on this year is very practical math skills.
 How do you fill out these forms, how do you figure out percentages when you do takeout, just very practical skills, and I think she’s developing a little more confidence in her ability to deal with arithmetic type math.
 She has a lot of math fears because of a lot of failure in the past, but now she’s realizing, oh, I can do arithmetic, especially if I have a calculator.
 I can put the numbers in, I know what I’m doing, I understand what I’m doing, so I can do these things.
 So, I think she’s gaining confidence in that.
 We’ve set her up with a checking account, we’re going to have her start paying for things herself and [48:00] trying to just build up the adult living skills as I think of them.
 Just, how do you do stuff, how do you get things done, how do you go grocery shopping, how do you plan meals, how do you pay your taxes, just stuff like that.
 So, she is very interested in learning those things and is eager and as we work on those things, she’s very engaged in learning these things and finds them empowering, like, oh, I can do these things, I can be a grownup.
 So, I find that encouraging that she’s growing in her skills to do those things.

 Interviewer: That’s wonderful.
 And for these adult living skills as you described, is she able to do them preliminarily, like you talked about making a snack, could she also make herself a simple dinner?